ironhack-labs/lab-html-module-exercise/readme.md

 ## Learning Goals

-In this Module Exercise you will apply all the concepts you have been learning:
+In this Module Exercise you will apply all the concepts you have been learning, such as:

-- Use different HTML tags.
+- Using different HTML tags.
-- Structure your HTML page with **Block Elements**.
+- Structuring your HTML page with **Block Elements**.
-- Add content to your HTML page with **Inline Elements**.
+- Adding content to your HTML page with **Inline Elements**.

 ## Requirements

-- Go to the [HTML module exercise repository](https://github.com/ironhack-labs/lab-html-cloning-medium) in Github.
+- Go to the [HTML module exercise repository](https://github.com/ironhack-labs/lab-html-cloning-medium) on Github.
 - Click on the button "Clone or download" and a window will appear:
   ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_3cd92839c499fe04b53a5bbee5ce2dfe.png)
 - Click the button "Download as zip"